Parul University MBA Admissions 2025

 Hence, option 1 is correct.

-To Prepare for Blood Relation, students must have the knowledge of:
+To prepare for Blood relations, students must know of:

 Tenses are of three types: present tense, past tense, and future tense.

-Tenses are the most common area of error in English.
-So, we have to prepare tenses well.
+Tenses are the most common area of error in the English language.
+Therefore, we must prepare our tenses well.

-Here we will discuss tense in English grammar, present tense exercises, present tense examples, present tense worksheets etc. Three easy steps to solve the problems that involve errors in the present tense:
+Here, we will discuss the tense in English grammar, including exercises, examples, and worksheets for the present tense.
+Three easy steps to solve the problems that involve errors in the present tense:

-The present tense describes an action going on in the present time.
+The present tense describes an action that is happening in the present time.
 The present tense can further be divided into four categories to indicate the action as follows:

 Simple Present Tense/ Present Indefinite Tenses: denotes continuous action.